The True Cost of UGC: Build vs Buy Analysis

 When buy is obviously right

 For brands under £10M revenue, buy is almost always the right answer.
-The platforms exist precisely because the build economics don't make sense at smaller scales.
-The decision framework is documented in best UGC platforms, and the ROI implications are in UGC ROI benchmark.
+The platforms exist precisely because the build economics don't work at smaller scales.
+The decision framework lives in best UGC platforms, and the ROI implications in the UGC ROI benchmark.

-Most brands building in-house are doing so because they underestimated the full cost stack.
-Run the cost model honestly (include moderation labour, rights workflow, ongoing maintenance) before committing, the conclusion is usually "buy, at least for the first two years."
+Most brands that build in-house do it because they underestimated the full cost stack.
+Run the cost model honestly (moderation labour, rights workflow, ongoing maintenance included) before you commit, and the answer comes back "buy, at least for the first two years."

 Median PDP CVR lift